wazuh/wazuh-documentation/source/installation-guide/index.rst

 Types of deployment
 -------------------

 The Installation guide is divided into two independent sections, :ref:`All-in-one deployment <all_in_one_index>` and  :ref:`Distributed deployment <distributed_index>`.
-Each contains the Introduction, which presents the architecture of the deployed environment and explains what steps will be done apart from the components installation.
+Each section contains an introduction, which presents the architecture of the deployed environment and explains what steps will be done apart from the components installation.
 It also provides minimal hardware requirements.
 The user will choose between two types of installation guides:

 - ``Unattended``: automated installation guide.
 Requires the initial input of the information needed to accomplish the process using a script.